cissna/gite/README.md

         system: "You are a parser.
 The user will provide text that contains one or more terminal commands, possibly surrounded by explanatory text or markdown formatting.
         Extract only the git commands.
         Return ONLY the commands, each on a new line.
-        Do not include any other text, explanation, or markdown formatting like ```.",
+        Do not include any other text, explanation, or markdown formatting like ```.
+        If there are no commands, reply with the EXACT TEXT (NOTHING ELSE), \"No commands in this text.\"",
         user: unformatted_git_commands_string
     }, model=quickest)

+    if formatted_string == 'No commands in this text.':  # maybe make this more lenient in case the 'quickest' models doesn't perfectly match this text.
+Candidates for leniency: stripped, lowercase, punctuation doesn't matter, missing any (or all) of the last 3 words. return []

     # Split into lines, removing blank lines and stripping any whitespace.
     return [line.strip() for line in formatted_string.split('\n') if line.strip()]  # this line is python not pseudocode